Visit Tulum: Top 21 Things To Do and Must-See Attractions

 From Cancun

 By bus: 2 hours by ADO, Cristobal Colon or OCC bus.
 Departures every hour from 5:30 am to 9:30 pm.
-180$MXN one way (may vary according to time)
+The price may vary depending on the chosen schedule.

 By colectivos: it is the cheapest way to go from Cancun to Tulum, but there is no direct colectivo.
 You have to take a van from Cancun to Playa del Carmen (42$MXN) and then, at the same place, another van from Playa del Carmen to Tulum (45$MXN).
 The last stop is in front of the ADO bus terminal in Tulum on Highway 307.